Board and Executive Team

 Clare joined the Victoria Law Foundation in January 2017 as the Foundation’s legal writer and editor, managing the Foundation’s publications and producing legal content.
 As part of the research team, she contributes to research projects across the Foundation’s program, and its strategic communication.

 Clare is one of the authors on the Foundation’s Community Legal Centres Workforce Survey and Data Mapping Projects reports.
-She also leads the Annual Report each year.
+She also leads executive projects such as the Annual Report and the Impact Study, exploring the use, relevance and impact of the Foundation’s work.

 Before joining the Foundation, Clare wrote for newspapers and magazines on books, architecture and design.

-Clare is a member of Museums Victoria’s Aboriginal Cultural Heritage Advisory, and People, Culture and Industrial Relations Committees.
+Clare is a member of Museums Victoria’s Aboriginal Cultural Heritage Advisory and People, Culture and Industrial Relations Committees, and Chair of the Immigration Museum Advisory Forum.

 Ms Linda Bardo Nicholls AO